-H A P P Y H A N U K K A H !!!
+H A P P Y C H A N U K A H !!!

-Last night was the beginning of Hanukkah, The Feast of Dedication, also known as the Festival of Lights.
-Hanukkah is a great holiday because it is not only a lot of fun, but it is also saturated with deep spiritual meaning.
+Tonight is the last night of Chanukah, The Feast of Dedication, also known as the Festival of Lights.
+Chanukah is a great holiday because it is not only a lot of fun, but it is also saturated with deep spiritual meaning.
 Everybody loves to play the dreidel game and eat lots of candy - win or lose.
 This may seem like just a Hebrew version of spin the top, but the letters on the dreidel have a double meaning:

 (taken from the wikipedia website)

 The miracle being referred to is the mighty deliverance from the oppression of Antiochus IV.
 Although there is much to tell about the valor of Judah, his brothers and the other mighty warriors who fought with him, the main theme was the resistance against assimilation and the battle to remain true to their calling from GOD as a separate people, holy unto the LORD.

 This same struggle goes on even today for Jews the world over.
 Universal claims are heralded and in the name of solidarity and unity, sameness or amalgamation becomes the social standard.
 Those who insist on being different are ostracized and marginalized.
 This is true not only in secular terms, but also within the Body of Believers.
 Whether one speaks of the Jewish believer in the midst or anyone who holds to a separate code of conduct, such resistance to the established social standard usually results in mistrust and often expulsion from the group.